johnalison/WorkingPhilosophy/BookNotes/AIModernApproach.md

 - The most important factor in success of ML projects is the features used.

-- Random Forrest good when you have a lot of categorical features with many that are irrelevant.
+- Random Forrest: good when you have a lot of categorical features with many that are irrelevant.

 - Nonparametric: good when lot of data, no prior knowledge and dont want to worry about getting wrong features.